All Episodes

 I agree.

-But There's other ways to go forward.
+But there's other ways to go for it.

 Well, then losing isn't an option.

-But losing Well, you're right.
+But losing, well, you're right.

 We can't do it.